suchipi/nice-path/README.md

 # nice-path

 `nice-path` provides a class that represents a filesystem path (POSIX-style or Win32-style), which has various nice methods on it that make it easy to work with.
+It can be used as a replacement for the Node.js `path` builtin module, where you pass around Path objects and stringify them before use, rather than passing around strings.

 ## Example